VDA5050/VDA5050/VDA5050_EN_V1.md

 In the case of an AGV that localizes itself on nodes via a tag, the new order has to begin on the node the AGV is now standing on (see also Figure 5).

-In case of the AGV that can stop in-between nodes, the choice is up to master control how the next order should be started.
+In case of an AGV that can stop in-between nodes, the choice is up to master control how the next order should be started.
 The AGV must accept both methods.

 There are two options:

-- Send an order where the first node is a temporary node that is positioned where the AGV currently stands.
+- Send an order, where the first node is a temporary node that is positioned where the AGV currently stands.
 The AGV must then realize that this node is trivially reachable and accept the order.
-- Send an order where the first node is the last traversed node of the previous order but set the deviation range so large that the AGV is within this range.
+- Send an order, where the first node is the last traversed node of the previous order but set the deviation range so large that the AGV is within this range.
 Thus, the AGV must realize that this node must be counted as traversed and accept the order.